 BUS 415.
-NOT FOR PROFIT BUSINESS.
+NOT FOR PROFIT ACCOUNTING.

 An introduction to operating a not for profit business.
 Topics covered include accounting, management, finance, marketing, economics and other business concepts and terminology related specifically to not for profit organizations.
-Prerequisite: Sophomore Standing.
+Prerequisites: Sophomore standing, BUS 103, and BUS 201.
 Two semester hours credit.

 BUS 416.
-FEDERAL AND STATE TAX ISSUES.
+INCOME TAX.